Herrnurt/2023-365-Days-python-Challenge/README.md

 + Day 99 : Word Art From an Image Using Python
 + Day 100 : Python script that will keep you "online" all day
 + Day 101 : AUtomatic Wi-fi password as Qr Code
++ Day 102 : Convert CSV to JSOn
 + Day 102 :
 + Day 103 :
 + Day 104 :